jdspugh/jdspugh.github.io/_posts/2023-04-06-hash-algorithms.md

 ---
 # Goal

-We will look at established and modern hash algorithms and their characteristics.
+We will look at established and modern hash algorithms and their characteristics so developers can select which algorithms to use in their specific circumstances.

 # Fast Algorithms